prajaktaborse1234/synthmerge/README.md

 4. **Git gets updated**
    - synthmerge inserts the AI resolution into existing diff3 markers
-   - You review in your editor (no GUI needed)
+   - You review in your editor

 ---